xdriyad/soft-eng-challenge/README.md

 To complete this challenge you will need to:
 - Fork this repository.
 - Create a Django application.
-- Deploy it on GCP using Terraform.
-- Implement CI pipelines for both Django and Terraform.
+- Implement CI pipeline Django.

 ## API development
 ### Description